-The Master of Fine Arts in Writing for Theatre and Media is a two-year terminal graduate degree
+The Master of Fine Arts in Screenwriting: Writing for Film and Television is a two-year terminal graduate degree

 designed for students who are passionate about developing the professional-level skills necessary to create